dmmiller612/bert-extractive-summarizer/README.md

 model(
     body: str # The string body that you want to summarize
-    ratio: float # The ratio of sentences that you want for the final summary
+    ratio: float # The ratio of sentences that you want for the final summary, default 0.2
-    min_length: int # Parameter to specify to remove sentences that are less than 40 characters
+    min_length: int # Parameter to specify to remove sentences that are less than min length, default 40
-    max_length: int # Parameter to specify to remove sentences greater than the max length,
+    max_length: int # Parameter to specify to remove sentences greater than the max length, default 600
-    num_sentences: Number of sentences to use.
-Overrides ratio if supplied.
+    algorithm: str # Which clustering algorithm to use, kmeans (default) or gmm
-)
+    num_sentences: int # Number of sentences to use.
+Overrides ratio if supplied. default None )
 ```